Nintendo Wi-Fi USB Connector: Packaging

 The Nintendo Wi-Fi USB Connector includes a USB extension cable, a manual, and a software CD.
 It is recommended that the latest version of the Wi-Fi USB Connector software should be downloaded and installed rather than using the CD versions, as important updates have been made in the newer versions.
 Devices shipped with software driver versions below 1.05 are incompatible with Windows Vista until updated.

 Discontinuation

-While Nintendo has not stated a reason for the discontinuation of the device, manufacturers Buffalo Technology are reportedly no longer licensed to distribute it due to a successful recent lawsuit by the Australian Government's technology research agency CSIRO (Commonwealth Scientific and Industrial Research Organization).
-As a result, the company has been prevented from trading in any products adhering to the 802.11a/g standards in the US, including the Nintendo Wi-Fi USB connector.
+While Nintendo has not stated a reason for the discontinuation of the device, manufacturers Buffalo Technology were reportedly no longer licensed to distribute it due to a successful lawsuit by the Australian Government's technology research agency CSIRO (Commonwealth Scientific and Industrial Research Organization).
+As a result, the company was prevented from trading in any products adhering to the 802.11a/g standards in the US, including the Nintendo Wi-Fi USB connector.

 Nintendo, however, only states on their website that the device is discontinued, and offers a standard wireless router as replacement on the Wii:

 "Please note: The Nintendo Wi-Fi USB Connector has been discontinued until further notice.
 As an alternative for online access, Wii owners can use a standard wireless router, or the Wii LAN Adapter."